Prateek5525/Snake_Game/README.md

 - Classic Snake gameplay mechanics.
 - Responsive controls for easy navigation.
+- Score system that calculate the points after every food.

 ## How to play
 - You just have to use the arrow key to move the snake in that direction.